WoSai/e-member-doc/en/README.md

 Once Wosai decide on a debugging and testing plan, H&M CRM Team will provide relevant technical support resources to guide Wosai team debugging through the development phase.

-Shouqinba will also provide test cases to perform a system testing and supervise the whole process in order to confirm the testing quality.
+Wosai will also provide test cases to perform a system testing and supervise the whole process in order to confirm the testing quality.

 ## Step 4 - Release